Matthew-Ye/SNLP_fake_news/README.md

 Other dependencies can be checked in the file *requirements.txt*

+We use *key_word_extraction.ipynb* to extract the keywords features of the article bodies.

 The datasets are in the folder *fnc-1*.

 The report is in the folder *report_files*.

-This repository contains code that reads the dataset, extracts some simple features, trains a cross-validated model and performs an evaluation on a hold-out set of data.
 The results are also saved in the folder *results*.

+Note that all the features are extracted already and saved in the folder *features*.
+If you delete this folder and run the program *stance_detection.py*, it will extract the features again and save them in that folder.